xtmgah/annotatr/README.md

 ### Visualizing Over Summaries

-In some instances, it is more helpful to visualized the summarized data.
+In some instances, it is more helpful to visualize the summarized data.

 ```{r, fig.align='center', fig.cap='Number of DM regions per annotation.', fig.height=5, fig.width=5, fig.show = 'hold'}
 # View the number of regions per annotation.
 This function